waynedunkley/OneForm/README.md

 History
 ==========================

+v0.9.3
+ - A datepicker widget has now been added to the default form, with Javascript validate if set as a required field

+v0.9.2.3
+ - Added fallback support for placeholder text for Internet Explorer (all versions)

 v0.9.2.2
  - Code improvements, PHP form fields are initialised and included in email automatically.
 Core PHP no longer needs editing